Trustee Types Compared: Family, Corporate, Independent

 Advantages

-Regulated oversight & insurance: Bonding, audits, and risk controls protect beneficiaries.
+Oversight & insurance: Bonding, audits, and controls provide added protection.

-Perpetual life: No interruption when individuals retire or pass away
+Perpetual life: Service continues even when individuals retire or pass away.

-Clear separation from family politics: Decisions framed by policy rather than personal opinion.
+Clear boundaries: Decisions framed by policy rather than personal opinion.

 Limitations

-Relationship turnover: Trust officers rotate, requiring beneficiaries to retell their story.
+High turnover: Trust officers rotate, forcing families to retell their story.

-Averse to commercial real estate: Many banks simply decline the mandate to avoid liability exposure or require significant additional fees
+Averse to commercial real estate: Many banks avoid large commercial portfolios or add extra costs.

 Independent Trustee